-Traditional Greek Tzatziki Recipe combines real thick greek yogurt, seedless cucumber, garlic, dill and splash of olive oil and vinegar.
-It’s a perfect sauce that can be paired with meals like: grilled meats, vegetables, sandwiches, pitas or salads.
+Traditional Greek Tzatziki Recipe combines real thick Greek yogurt, seedless cucumber, garlic, dill, and a splash of olive oil and vinegar.
+It’s a perfect sauce that can be paired with meals like grilled meats, vegetables, sandwiches, pitas, or salads.

 Tzatziki – a perfect addition to BBQ

 Traditional Greek Tzatziki Recipe is something I wanted to post for a while and I think this post is way overdue.
 The good news is that the summer has just begun and this Traditional Greek Tzatziki Recipe can add a refreshing touch for your next BBQ.

 The Tzatziki tastes amazing when you pair it with grilled chicken like this Honey Harrisa Chicken Skewers, pork like this Brown Sugar Pork Chops with Garlic & Herbs or even just a burger like this Mushroom Black Bean Veggie Burger.

 It can compliment grilled veggies (like zucchini, eggplant, portobello mushrooms, onions or tomatoes), or it can serve as an appetizer (Greek mezze) with pita chips or crudités.
 As you can see, there are plenty of possibilities for this sauce.
 You may find this a useful recipe to keep handy all summer long.

 To make this traditional Greek Tzatziki recipe you will need only a few, but good quality, ingredients:

 - Real greek strained yogurt.
 Preferably full fat, but you can do 2% as well.
 I wouldn’t do fat-free, as it will be too watery and will lack both creaminess and taste;

 - A couple of cloves of freshly chopped garlic;